bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 # Ideas for data storytelling - Idea 1

 **Influence in Government / Money in Politics / Democratic Outcome**
 <p>What topics/provisions do bills cover and what influences rule-making ?
 What influences how politicians/representatives vote?
-Do they satisfy their constituents' expectations?
+Do they satisfy their constituents' expectations?</p>

 ## You